mastazi/VS-code-drupal/README.md

 This VS Code extension does one and only one thing: it provides syntax highlighting support for Drupal specific file types, such as .module, .inc, .theme etc.

-### "This extension is useless because you can specify the filetypes in settings.json"
+### "This plugin is useless because you can specify the filetypes in settings.json"

-Specifying the filetypes in your settings.json is useless, because of this extension :-p Jokes apart, I developed this plugin before the release of VS Code 1.0 and, at the time, using settings.json for that purpose wasn't an option.
+Specifying the filetypes in your settings.json is useless, because of this plugin :-p Jokes apart, I developed it before the release of VS Code 1.0 and, at the time, using settings.json for that purpose wasn't an option.
-Besides that I still think that it could be useful to install it: for example, did you remember to include in your settings.json those less common Drupal file extensions, such as .make and/or .profile?
+Besides that, I think that the plugin might still be useful as of today: for example, did you remember to include in your settings.json those less common Drupal file extensions, such as .make and/or .profile?
 No?
 That's where you want to download Drupal Syntax Highlighting ;-)

 ### Standard Installation: